Linocut Tutorial: Techniques, Beginner Tips, and the Best Tools, Ink and Supplies

 4. Printing the Linocut - The linocut is printed by hand or with the use of a press.

-• Etching Presses - Here in the US, Conrad and Takach presses are amongst the best available.
+Etching Presses - Here in the US, Conrad and Takach presses are amongst the best available.
 I'm a fan of Blick etching presses (I've bought two over the years!) because they offer excellent bang for the buck in comparison.
 I’ve owned two Blick presses; the Blick 999 Model II etching press (pictured above) and the smaller Blick Econo Etch Model II press.
 Feel free to check out my review of these two Blick etching presses.
-Alternatively, you might try the less expensive Xcut Xpress Die-Cutting Machine for printing, which I noticed was popular amongst printmakers for a while.
+Alternatively, you might try the less expensive colorful, hand-operated Woodzilla presses that seem to have gained popularity, though I’ve not used one yet.
 Or, you could build your own printing press on a relatively small budget using a design like this Bottle Jack Press by Charles Morgan.

 I usually buy my paper in large 22" x 30" sheets and then cut it to size.
 I do this by carefully tearing it along the edge of my 36" metal straightedge or using one of my paper trimmers.
 Finally, I let the ink dry keeping in mind that oil-based ink takes longer than water-based ink.